toolsplus/atlassian-connect-play/README.md

 You can generate a fresh project by cloning the seed project, which will provide you with the basic project structure.
-Alternatively if you have an existing Scala project, you can manually add a the framework dependency to your project to turn it into an Atlassian Connect add-on.
+Alternatively if you have an existing Scala project, you can manually add the framework dependency to your project to turn it into an Atlassian Connect add-on.

 ### Creating a project from the seed project